zmarvel/slowboy/README.md

 ## TODO

-* Graphics
 * Audio
+* Handle different bank controller configurations

+See `notes/performance.md` for some thoughts on speeding up the emulator.

+An eventual goal is improving the debugger---see `notes/debugging.md`.

 ## Installation

+If you install this emulator, it probably won't play very many games.
+Here are some things you *could* do:

+- Try running games and create an issue if they don't run, especially if it crashes.
+- Try running or writing the test "games" in `test_roms/` and create an issue if they don't work or crash on your system.

-After installing this emulator, you currently won't be able to do much unless you want to hack on it.
-If that's what you're interested in, forge ahead!
+If hacking on it is what you're interested in, please forge ahead!

 ## Development